-From Frankenstein to Dr. Frank-N-Furter, and from Catherine Deneuve's Miriam to The Babadook, the transgression of horror has often skewed a little...queer.
-We're flinging open the closet door and spotlighting the rainbow end of the horror spectrum.
+The transgressive nature of horror has always skewed queer.
+Queer Fear's mission is to fling open the closet door and spotlight the rainbow end of the horror and genre film spectrum.
 Gays lost in the woods?
 We're into it.
 Lesbian vampires?
 We want them (really, call us).
 Trans Final Girls?
 Send them in.
 Experimental animation through a queer lens?
-We're here for it.
-Like gender identity, our definition of horror is pretty fluid.
-Sci-fi, thrillers, fantasy, documentary, and cinematic experiments are all welcome.
+Yes, thank you, more please.
+Like sexuality, our definition of horror is pretty fluid.
+Sci-fi, thrillers, dark fantasy, harrowing documentary, and cinematic experiments are all welcome.
 If your story faces down the darkness in the world or within, we probably want to see it.

-Films and screenplays should be made by LGBT+ and queer creators, and/or center LGBT+ and queer characters and stories.
-Films do not need "queer content" to be considered.
+Films should be made by LGBTQ+ and queer creators, and/or center LGBT+ and queer characters and stories.
+Films do not need explicitly queer content to be considered, as long as key creatives involved identify as queer.

-LGBT+ includes lesbian, gay, bisexual, transgender, intersex, nonbinary, pansexual, asexual, genderfluid, and other identities.
-Queer is an umbrella term that encompasses all of these identities, and any identities that fall between or outside these labels.
+LGBTQ+ includes lesbian, gay, bisexual, transgender, intersex, nonbinary, pansexual, asexual, genderfluid, and other identities.
+Queer is an umbrella term that encompasses all of these identities, and identities that fall between or outside these labels.

 We accept films of all styles and modes: narrative, documentary, experimental, animation, and hybrid.